Home

 Hi, I’m Lauren!
 I grew up in the North-East of England, studied in the USA, and moved to Sweden in 2011.
-I studied Biochemistry and Environmental Biogeochemistry, then obtained my doctorate in Carbohydrate Enzymology.
-I’m passionate about higher education, life science research, and writing on environmental protection, sustainable development, and new innovations in biotechnology.
+I studied Biochemistry and Environmental Biogeochemistry, then obtained a doctorate in Carbohydrate Enzymology.
+I’m passionate about higher education, life science research, environmental protection, sustainable development, and new innovations in biotechnology.
 Outside of work, you’ll usually find me reading a novel, walking in the Swedish woodlands, or making another crochet basket we don’t need.

 Academic work